ialbluwi/11102-f25/lessons/passwords.md

 >
 > **A Dictionary Attack** is an attempt to guess the password based on a predefined list of strings.
 The list can contain English words (hence the name _dictionary_), common strings found in passwords (e.g., `password`, `1234`), or actual passwords collected from previous breaches.
 The attacker typically uses software to create variations of the strings in the dictionary (e.g., appending a number or a special character).

-{: .important-title }
-> 📖 Definition
->
-> **A Rainbow Table** is a dictionary, where the strings (e.g., the common passwords) are not stored in plaintext, but are stored after being encrypted using one of the encryption methods commonly used for passwords.
-This can speed up the dictionary attack, as the the attacker only has to search for the encrypted string, instead of encrypting it before searching.

 {: .highlight-title }
 > 🔗 **OPTIONAL LINK**
 >